 I Need a Trade Show Booth.
 How Much Does It Cost

-The cost for an average trade show booth will vary based on the design you use (custom or turnkey) the materials you choose and even the shipping methods required.
+The cost of a trade show booth will vary based on the trade show booth design you use (custom or turnkey) the materials you choose and even the shipping methods required.
 Understanding all of the components that go into determining cost allows you to determine which areas you should invest in and which you can economize on.
-The following factors influence the cost of your new trade show booth:
+The following factors influence the cost of a new trade show booth:

-The more high end, flashy materials you choose for your booth, the higher the finished cost will be.
+The more high end, flashy materials you choose for your trade show booth, the higher the finished cost will be.
 Choosing to use specialty materials as accents can save you a considerable amount of money on your booth without making any sacrifices in the way your space looks or performs.

-A booth designer can help you trim your costs on a custom booth, simply by being aware of all of the factors that could boost your final trade show booth design cost.
+A trade show booth designers can help you trim your costs on a custom booth, simply by being aware of all of the factors that could boost your final trade show booth design.
 If a custom design is out of reach, then a turnkey trade show exhibits allow you to make a great impression without going overboard on costs.

 It’s tempting to go overboard, but every bit of tech you include in your booth will add to your costs.
 You’ll need to purchase the hardware and software to make the booth run properly and some pieces can look outdated pretty quickly.
 Technology makes a splash at shows, but be aware of the true trade show exhibits rental cost to startup and the likelihood of replacement costs in the future.

 Shipping and Installation